 Replacement evaluation of electrolytic capacitors is demonstrated.
-Extensive improvements in the characteristics and low profiles can be achieved, by replacing electrolytic capacitors with conductive polymer capacitors or monolithic ceramic capacitors.
+Extensive improvements in the characteristics and low profiles can be achieved, by replacing electrolytic capacitors with conductive polymer capacitors or multilayer ceramic capacitors.

 (07:35)